-The small sample size and different genders, classroom teaching styles, competence, and experience of the teachers in this study are clear limitations that require replication.
-A closer look at the complexities of gender, background experiences, and instructional styles of educators is suggested by this investigation.
-Datnow et al. (2001)

-pointed out that while students in their study agreed that it was important to have a teacher who was the same sex, teacher background played a vital role in the success of student teacher relationships.
+The small sample size of the student participants, and the teachers' gender and teaching styles are clear limitations of this study.
+It is important to note that the coeducational classroom had only two female participants and the single gender classroom consisted of seven female participants.
+Thus, the results are not generalizable.
+Additionally, a closer look at the complexities of gender, background experiences, and instructional styles of educators is suggested by this investigation.
+Datnow et al. (2001) pointed out that while students in their study agreed that it was important to have a teacher who was the same sex, teacher background played a vital role in the success of student teacher relationships.
 An important recommendation from this study would be for administrators to carefully consider background experiences of teachers, in conjunction with gender and ethnicity, when making decisions for the staffing of single-gender and coed special education classrooms.